swiyu-admin-ch/swiyu-admin-ch.github.io/_cookbooks/vc-visual-presentation-oca.md

 Similarly, generally missing visualisation information is covered by an adequate fallback.

 For missing assets like background colour and logos, a standard visual presentation is used.
-Typically, this includes:

-- A neutral pre-defined background
-- A neutral logo

 [![Fallback Version](../../assets/images/oca-vc-fallback.png)](../../assets/images/oca-vc-fallback.png)